Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 Surgery

-Aside from tumour removal, neurosurgery also includes the implantation of a catheter into one of the brain’s ventricles for subsequent chemotherapy.
+Aside from tumour removal, neurosurgery also includes the implantation of a catheter into one of the brain’s ventricles (cerebral ventricles) for subsequent chemotherapy.
 The catheter is connected to a small, dome-shaped, soft plastic device (Ommaya reservoir or Rickham reservoir) placed under the patient’s scalp, through which chemotherapy can directly be delivered into the cerebrovascular fluid (see next chapter).

 Chemotherapy

-Standard therapy according to the EU-RHAB recommendation includes up to 12 treatment blocks.
-These include the agents doxorubicine (DOX) and combinations of ifosfamide, carboplatin and etoposide (briefly: ICE) or vincristine, cyclophosphamide and actinomycin D (briefly: VCA), respectively, which are given intravenously in alternation.
 By the intravenous route, they get distributed in the blood system and can, thus, eliminate tumour cells throughout the whole body (systemic chemotherapy).
-In addition to this ap-proach, some chemotherapy (methotrexate, MTX) is given directly into the cerebrovascular fluid, which surrounds both brain and spinal cord (intrathecal or intraventricular chemotherapy).
-This is necessary, because most chemotherapeutic agents cannot pass the barrier between blood and brain.
+In addition to this approach, some chemotherapy (methotrexate, MTX) is given directly into the cerebrovascular fluid, which surrounds both brain and spinal cord.
+This intraventricular or intrathecal chemotherapy is necessary, because most chemotherapeutic agents cannot pass the barrier between blood and brain (blood-brain barrier).

 High-dose chemotherapy and autologous stem cell transplantation

 Since the high doses of cytostatics given according to this treatment strategy also lead to the destruction of the blood-forming cells in the bone marrow, the patient will receive blood-forming stem cells in a second step.
-These stem cells are obtained from the patient’s blood or bone marrow prior to high-dose chemotherapy and are given back right after this treatment (so-called autologous stem cell transplantation, SCT).
-Precondition for carrying out this treatment is, however, that most of the tumour load has been destroyed by the preceeding standard regimen, thereby having achieved a so-called remission.
-Also, the patient’s age and clinical condition are of relevance.
+These blood stem cells are obtained from the patient’s blood or bone marrow prior to high-dose chemotherapy and are given back right after this treatment (so-called autologous stem cell transplantation, SCT).

 New treatment approaches

-Scientists keep studying these tumours intensely to find new agents and treat-ment modalities.
+Scientists keep studying these tumours intensely to find new agents and treatment modalities.
 The current research focuses on the molecular mechanisms leading to the developments and growth of rhabdoid tumours.
 The analysis of cellular signalling pathways that are altered in rhabdoid tumours have helped identifying different agents, which may be of benefit in the treatment of rhabdoid tumours.
 Promising new treatment strategies will be examined in the framework of clinical studies.

 For patients with a relapse of an AT/RT, various approaches apply to individual treatment attempts.
-These include epigenetically active agents like decitabine on the one hand, but also the drug ribociclib and so-called checkpoint inhibitors.
-The researchers at the EU-RHAB Registry are working hard to find new drugs and get them approved for clinical use.
-This should always be carried out as clinical studies (see also next chapters).
+These include epigenetically active agents like decitabine on the one hand, but also the drug ribociclib and so-called checkpoint inhibitor.
+Another therapy option is a metronomic therapys, for example within the framework of the MEMMAT protocol.

 Therapy optimising trials and registries

-In the large paediatric treatment centres, children and teenagers with rhabdoid tumour receive therapy according to standardized treatment plans (protocols).
-These protocols are designed by experts with the goal to improve the patient’s prognosis and are usually applied within therapy optimizing trials or registries.
+In the large paediatric treatment centres, children and teenagers with rhabdoid tumour receive therapy according to guidelines and/or standardized treatment plans (protocols).
+These protocols are designed by experts with the goal to improve the patient’s prognosis and are usually applied within therapy optimising trials or registries.
 Therapy optimising trials are standardised and controlled clinical trials that aim at steadily developing and improving treatment concepts for sick patients based on the current scientific knowledge.

 Patients who cannot participate in any study, for example because none is available or open for them at that time, or since they do not meet the required inclusion criteria, respectively, are often included in a so-called registry.
 Such a registry primarily serves to acquire all clinical, molecular genetic and treatment-associated patient data in ordert o gain a better understanding oft he tumour biology.
 Furthermore, the registry center supports the doctors at site with (non-commital) treatment recommendations based on the most recent data on best treatment options, in order to provide the patient with optimal therapy even without the framework of a clinical study.

 Prognosis

-New molecular treatment approaches are currently being analysed in the framework of therapy optimising trials.
+However, patients who do benefit from treatment (surgery, chemotherapy, in some cases high-dose chemotherapy and radiotherapy) despite of unfavourable prognostic factors, so that long-term survival may be possible.
+New molecular treatment approaches are currently being analysed in the frame-work of therapy optimising trials.
 The goal is to optimize cure rates also for high-risk patients.

 Note: The survival rates mentioned in the text above are statistical values.
 Therefore, they only provide information on the total cohort of patients with this kind of brain tumours.
 They do not predict individual outcomes.